ashtonw7/writing-with-no-purpose/posts/monkey-experiments.md

 *METHODOLOGY:* Teach one monkey to love, and another monkey to hate.
 Then see which monkey wins in a fight.

-*GOAL:* This experiment will finally answer the question, which is better, loving or hating?
+*GOAL:* This experiment will finally answer the question: which is better, loving or hating?

 —